-1. Careful Implementation of the findings of this research will improve successful achievement of PPP projects in Nigeria.

-2. Level of influence of organizational risk management capability and commitment against risk allocation strategy should also be checked as this research has identified the various capability and commitment determinants.
+- 1. Careful implementation of the findings of this research will improve successful achievement of PPP projects in Nigeria. - 2.
+When allocating risk in PPP consideration shouldn't just be the organization that is capable but also committed to manage the risk. - 3.
+Level of awareness of PPP in Nigeria should be increased. - 4.
+Level of influence of organizational risk management capability and commitment against risk allocation strategy should also be checked as this research has identified the various capability and commitment determinants.